 Change the conversations you have

-Changing conversations is a simple thing to learn and really understand, and what a huge difference it can make.
-Change the conversations and you immediately start to change the situation you find yourself in.
+Changing conversations is a simple thing to learn and understand, and what a huge difference it can make.
+Change the discussions, and you immediately start to change the situation you find yourself inv.

 The cost of growth can be too high without innovation

 Some people in business think growth is all that matters, making bigger and bigger profits.
-What they don’t realise is that there is a cost to growth.
+What they don’t realise is there is a cost involved.
 You have to keep learning new things as you have to look at your business differently each step of the way.
-Don’t be one of those people who never seem to find time for the things that really matter, finding real and sustainable solutions to their challenges and stressors.
+Don’t be one of those people who never seem to find time for the things that matter, finding real and sustainable solutions to their challenges and stressors.

 It is often far better to direct your creativity and innovation towards improving your customer experience, and making your business more sustainable.
-It you want to grow, what will you base your growth on?
-You will continue to see a split between those businesses positioned to take advantage of the major trends and those that aren’t.
+If you want to grow, on what will you base your growth n?
+You will continue to see a split between those businesses positioned to take advantage of the significant trends and those that aren’t.

 Don’t be slow to act on good ideas and opportunities

-I have lost many good opportunities because I was too slow to act.
+I have lost many excellent opportunities because I was too slow to respond.
 The speed of getting things done has always been critical.

 Knowledge management should not be overlooked

-You can’t know everything, but you can know what you need.
-Every time I engaged with a facilitator or mentor I had a surge in performance.
-I only had a handful of these people in my life, but what became crystal clear was that I had to manage the information and knowledge I was acquiring and needed to acquire.
+You can’t know everything, but you can understand what you need.
+Every time I engaged with a facilitator or mentor, I had a surge in performance.
+I only had a handful of these people in my life, but what became crystal clear was that I had to manage the information and knowledge I was acquiring and needed to obtain.
 Learning and acquiring new information and knowledge is now more critical than ever.
 Most challenges and stressors come about because of a lack of knowledge and understanding.

 How many times do you see people at seminars and other functions, not taking notes and thinking that they can remember it all?
 Well, I wasn’t that smart I had to take notes.
 Over the last 50 years, my notes have grown into a massive resource around the key things I was interested in, small businesses, non-profits and their communities.

-- Always have some index, or 3×5 cards in your pocket, never leaving a good idea to memory.
+- Always have some index, or 3×5 cards in your pocket, never leaving an excellent idea to memory.